xatusbetazx17/RockmanEXE-NetNavi-Assistant/README.md

         site_packages_dirs = glob.glob(os.path.join(venv_dir, 'Lib', 'site-packages'))

     if not site_packages_dirs:
-        raise FileNotFoundError("[Error] Could not locate the site-packages directory in the virtual environment.")
+        raise FileNotFoundError("[Error] Could not locate site-packages in virtual environment.")

     for sp in site_packages_dirs:
         if sp not in sys.path: